St. Ignatius Church, Gorizia

 The Pontifical Biblical Institute (P.B.I.) is a university-level institution of the Holy See.
-It was established by Pope Pius X with the Apostolic Letter Vinea electa of 7 May 1909, in order to be a center of higher studies for Sacred Scripture in the city of Rome to promote Biblical doctrine and all related studies according to the spirit of the Catholic Church.
-From its foundation the Institute was entrusted to the Society of Jesus.
+It was established by Pope Pius X with the Apostolic Letter of 7 May 1909, Vinea electa, in order to be "a center of higher studies for Sacred Scripture in the city of Rome to promote Biblical doctrine and all related studies according to the spirit of the Catholic Church."
+From its foundation the institute was entrusted to the Society of Jesus.
 The main location of the Pontifical Biblical Institute is in Rome, but there is also a branch in Jerusalem, which was started in 1927.
-More

 The Roman College, Rome

 ITALY, 1988, to honor the E. Quirino Visconti School, Scott 1730